Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 "And what should I do?"

 "Have fun!
 It is very true that, when you like someone, you like someone.
-But you are in South America, enjoy it!
+But you are in Latin America, enjoy it!
 Go out, have a drink, have some fun..."

 "You think I should take care of myself?"